-[Clause 3 inserted by No. 67 of 2004 s.
+[Clause 3 inserted: No. 67 of 2004 s.
 43.]

 4. Subsidiaries of subsidiary

 (1) The subsidiary may not form, participate in the formation of, or acquire any subsidiary without the prior written approval of the Minister given with the Treasurer’s concurrence.